digital-ai/release-livedeployments-demo/setup/k3d-cluster/delete.cli.md

 # Uninstall k3d cluster

+Removes a k3d cluster from your local machine

 ## Precondition

 First we start by checking if the k3d command is available.
 If it is not, we print an error message and exit the script.